cfarkas/annotate_my_genomes/README.md

 This pipeline requieres to run:
 - StringTie assembled transcripts (in GTF format)
-- Ensembl reference genome annotation (in GTF format)
+- USCS reference genome annotation (in GTF format)
-- Ensembl genome assembly (masked, fasta format)
+- UCSC genome assembly (masked, fasta format)

-The two last requirements can be downloaded from Ensembl ftp webpage: https://uswest.ensembl.org/info/data/ftp/index.html
+The two last requirements can be downloaded by using genome-download script provided in this repository

 # Dependences: